open-life-science/ols-governance/README.md

 📫 Contact
 ---

-For any organisation related queries or concerns, you can directly reach out to Malvika Sharan by emailing [malvika@openlifesci.org](mailto:malvika@openlifesci.org).
+For any organisation-related queries or concerns, you can directly reach out to Malvika Sharan by emailing [malvika@openlifesci.org](mailto:malvika@openlifesci.org).

 ♻️ License
 ---